Cecilia Gallerani: Cultural references

-The Leonardo portrait of Cecilia plays an important role in the plot of the alternative historical novel Fatherland by Robert Harris.
-In the novel the painting is misappropriated by corrupt Nazi officials during the World War 2.
-The book's epilogue states that in real life, the portrait 'was recovered from Germany at the end of the war and returned to Poland.'
+The Leonardo portrait of Gallerani plays an important role in the plot of the alternative historical novel Fatherland by Robert Harris.
+In the novel, the painting is misappropriated by corrupt Nazi officials during World War II.
+The book's epilogue states that in real life, the portrait "was recovered from Germany at the end of the war and returned to Poland."